owntone/owntone-server/README.md

 ## Web interface

-You can find forked-daapd's admin web interface at [http://forked-daapd.local:3689](http://forked-daapd.local:3689) or alternatively at [http://[your_server_address_here]:3689](http://[your_server_address_here]:3689).
+You can find forked-daapd's web interface at [http://forked-daapd.local:3689](http://forked-daapd.local:3689) or alternatively at [http://[your_server_address_here]:3689](http://[your_server_address_here]:3689).

-Use the web interface to trigger manual library rescans, pair with remotes, select speakers, authenticate with Spotify, etc.
+Use the web interface to control playback, trigger manual library rescans, pair with remotes, select speakers, authenticate with Spotify, etc.

 ## Using Remote